Product

 Key areas of protection included under a typical Cyber Insurance policy.

-Forensic investigation, customer notification costs, credit monitoring, and PR crisis management
+Forensic investigation, customer notification, credit monitoring, and PR crisis management — the first 72 hours covered

-Lost revenue and extra expenses when a cyber incident takes your systems offline
+Lost revenue and extra expenses when a cyber attack takes your systems offline for days or weeks

-Costs of restoring, recreating, or recovering data that was corrupted, deleted, or encrypted
+Restoring, recreating, or recovering data that was encrypted, deleted, or corrupted in an attack

 Who Needs This

-Professional services firms.
-Accountants, law firms, consultancies, and financial advisors hold confidential client data.
-A breach of that data can trigger regulatory action, client lawsuits, and severe reputational harm.
-Many clients now require proof of cyber coverage before engaging a service provider.
+Professional services firms — accountants, lawyers, consultancies.
+You hold confidential client data.
+A breach of that data means regulatory action, client lawsuits, and reputational damage that can take years to repair.
+Many clients now require proof of cyber cover before they'll hire you.

 Why TRS

-PDPA-aligned coverage.
-We ensure your policy is structured to respond to Singapore's data protection framework, including PDPC investigation costs, mandatory breach notification expenses, and insurable fines.
+PDPA-ready coverage.
+We structure your policy to respond to Singapore's data protection framework — PDPC investigation costs, mandatory breach notification, and insurable fines all included.

-Incident response support.
-The best cyber policies include access to incident response teams, forensic investigators, and legal specialists.
-We help you select policies that give you a head start when an incident occurs — not just a cheque after the fact.
+Incident response built in.
+The best cyber policies include access to breach response teams, forensic investigators, and legal specialists.
+We help you pick policies that give you a head start when an incident hits — not just a cheque three months later.

 FAQ